dannygauntletai/autocrmv3/database_schema.md

 teams
 id (PK)
-name: e.g., “Billing Support,” “Technical Support,” “Sales,” etc. description (optional) created_at, updated_at
+name: e.g., “Billing Support,” “Technical Support,” “Sales,” etc. (this should be used in our ticket category) description (optional) created_at, updated_at